SimplyDanny/SwiftLintPlugins/README.md

   a lot of build time alone.
 * For projects having adopted Swift macros or depend on SwiftSyntax for other reasons, there is no version conflict caused by the fact that SwiftLint has to rely on a fixed and pretty current version.
+* As this Swift package doesn't provide any build products, there is no way to add them as dependencies to iOS, watchOS, ... targets.
+They would fail to build if you were to do that.

+That said, you are perfectly free to consume the plugins directly from the [SwiftLint](https://github.com/realm/swiftlint) repository instead if you like to.
+Both ways are functionally equivalent, however one comes with the aforementioned drawbacks.